kubesphere/website/content/en/docs/pluggable-components/alerting-notification.md

 ## What are KubeSphere Alerting and Notification

 Alerting and Notification are two important building blocks of observability, closely related monitoring and logging.
-The alerting system in KubeSphere allows users to know activities of interest based on alert policies.
+The alerting system in KubeSphere, coupled with the proactive failure notification system, allows users to know activities of interest based on alert policies.
 When a predefined threshold of a certain metric is reached, an alert will be sent to preconfigured recipients, the notification method of which can be set by yourself, including Email, WeChat Work and Slack.
-This is extremely useful for enterprises to implement multi-tenant management and stringent security controls.
+With a highly functional alerting and notification system in place, you can quickly identify and resolve potential issues in advance before they affect your business.

 For more information, see Alerting Policy and Message.